 She didn't know how she could have been so unsuspecting as to have fallen in love with him after the farce Jerome had made of that emotion, but she had all the same.
 Of that she had no doubts.
 But as love was synonymous with marriage in Nicole's mind it was only a matter of seconds before her thoughts had jumped from one subject to the other with shocking results.
-Lang was planning to marry Eunice Blanchard!
-Hadn't she seen with her own eyes sufficient evidence yesterday to corroborate his intentions in that direction?
-The recollection was like a stinging slap in the face and Nicole went rigid with shame and mortification.
+Lang was planning to marry Eunice slap in the face and Nicole went rigid with shame and mortification.
 How could she have forgotten so easily again and allowed him such freedom?